datacenter/acitoolkit/docs/source/objectmodel.rst

    :align: center

-**Pod** is the class for a physical Pod.  :py:class:`aciphysobject.Pod` conatins of all the switches, links, and controllers that connected in the simple leaf-spine fat tree topology of the ACI fabric.
+**Pod** is the class for a physical Pod.  :py:class:`acitoolkit.aciphysobject.Pod` conatins of all the switches, links, and controllers that connected in the simple leaf-spine fat tree topology of the ACI fabric.
 It does not include the end-points or other devices that are attached to the ACI fabric.

 **Node** is the class used to represent switches and controllers.
-What role the :py:class:`aciphysobject.Node` plays in the fabric can be determined by looking at the ``role`` attribute.
+What role the :py:class:`acitoolkit.aciphysobject.Node` plays in the fabric can be determined by looking at the ``role`` attribute.

-**Link** is the class representing links in the fabric.  :py:class:`aciphysobject.Link` includes links between leaf and spine switches as well as links from leaf switches to controllers.
+**Link** is the class representing links in the fabric.  :py:class:`acitoolkit.aciphysobject.Link` includes links between leaf and spine switches as well as links from leaf switches to controllers.
 Each link has two ends, the first and second end, in no particular order.
 This class has methods for retrieving the Switch, Linecard and Interface for each of the ends of the link.

-**Supervisorcard** is the class representing the supervisor card in a switch.  :py:class:`aciphysobject.Supervisorcard` would only be a child of a Node that has the role of 'leaf' or 'spine'.
+**Supervisorcard** is the class representing the supervisor card in a switch.  :py:class:`acitoolkit.aciphysobject.Supervisorcard` would only be a child of a Node that has the role of 'leaf' or 'spine'.
 Each switch will have a supervisor including fixed configuration switches that may not have a obviously physically separate module that is a supervisor.
 The supervisor is where the primary software of the switch runs.

 **Linecard** is the class representing a linecard in a switch.
-The :py:class:`aciphysobject.Linecard` is where all of the physical interfaces or ports are attached.
+The :py:class:`acitoolkit.aciphysobject.Linecard` is where all of the physical interfaces or ports are attached.
 In modular switches, the linecard is physically obvious, but even fixed configuration switches have a linecard where all the interfaces, ports, reside.
 A specific linecard in a switch is identified by its ``slot_id`` attribute.
 The ``slot_id`` of a linecard in a fixed configuration switch is always '1'.

-**Powersupply** :py:class:`aciphysobject.Powersupply` is the class representing a power supply in a node.
+**Powersupply** :py:class:`acitoolkit.aciphysobject.Powersupply` is the class representing a power supply in a node.

-**Fantray** :py:class:`aciphysobject.Fantray` is the class representing a fan tray in a node
+**Fantray** :py:class:`acitoolkit.aciphysobject.Fantray` is the class representing a fan tray in a node

-**Systemcontroller** :py:class:`aciphysobject.Systemcontroller` is the class representing a system contoller of an APIC controller.
+**Systemcontroller** :py:class:`acitoolkit.aciphysobject.Systemcontroller` is the class representing a system contoller of an APIC controller.
 This is the motherboard of the controller and is a good place to understand the version of software that is running in the controller.